iwasnevergivenaname/monikr/readme.md

 3. Another hurdle I also faced was implementing materialize css onto our forms.
 At first, I thought I was using the correct scripts and inputting the correct links needed to get the forms working correctly for the forms (since we had selective for some of them) but realized that I actually was missing some.
 After realizing my mistake, I was able to get the forms 90% working.
 The  next hurdle was getting the boolean to be recognized on the form.
 ## Future implementations for monikr
 - revisit footer and make it work for our website :blush:
+- adding a drop down to search bar with colors